 - My Account

 *Ijeoma Oluo was born on this date in 1980.
-She is an African American Writer, Information Literacy Ambassador and poet.
+She is a Black writer, Information Literacy Ambassador, and poet.

-From in Denton, Texas, her father, Samuel Lucky Onwuzip Oluo, is from Nigeria and black, and her mother is Susan Jane Hawley from Kansas and is white.
+From Denton, Texas, her father, Samuel Lucky Onwuzip Oluo, is from Nigeria and Black, and her mother is Susan Jane Hawley from Kansas and is white.
 Her younger brother is jazz musician Ahamefule J. Oluo.
-She was married to Chad R. Jacobson from 2001 to 2005, with whom the first of her two children were born.
+She was married to Chad R. Jacobson from 2001 to 2005, with whom the first of her two children was born.
 She graduated from Western Washington University with a BA in political science in 2007.

 Ijeoma Oluo began her career in technology and digital marketing.
-She turned to writing in her mid-30s after the 2012 death of Trayvon Martin, who was at the same age of her son at the time.
+She turned to write in her mid-30s after the 2012 death of Trayvon Martin, who was the same age as her son.
 Fearful for her son as well as her younger brother, a musician then traveling on tour, Oluo began sharing long-held concerns via a blog she'd previously devoted to food writing.
 She has described these initial forays as a significant influence on her writing style, as she hoped that sharing personal stories would be a way to connect to and activate her predominantly white community in Seattle.